Are you looking for the simplest, yet most effective tips on how to remove water stains from unfinished wood?

 Treating stains on unfinished wood firstly requires determining the source of the stain.
 For water-based stains, these tips on how to remove water stains from unfinished wood should work best.

 But, it simply doesn’t end there, because one has had to treat the stains based on the length of time the stain has concentrated into the wood surface.
-Considering these details is key to salvaging a stained unfinished wood.
+Considering these details is key to salvaging stained unfinished wood.

 Surely enough, thanks to these tips, you’d get to behold a fresh, new-looking wood surface, albeit stained.